TeskaLabs/splang-docs/expression/ip.md

   - 192.168.0.0/16
 ```

-The test that check if IP address is from IPv4 private address space.
+The test that check if IP address is from IPv4 private address space as defined in [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918).

 More compact form: